MicrosoftDocs/azure-docs/articles/app-service/web-sites-integrate-with-vnet.md

 ## Enabling VNet Integration

 You have the option to connect your app to a new or existing virtual network.
-If you create a new network as a part of your integration, then in addition to just creating the VNet, a dynamic routing gateway is pre-configured for you and Point to Site VPN is enabled.
+If you create a new network as a part of your integration, then in addition to just creating the VNet, a dynamic routing gateway is pre-configured for you and Point-to-Site VPN is enabled.

 > [!NOTE]
 > Configuring a new virtual network integration can take several minutes.